What personal information do we collect from the people that visit our blog, website or app?

 We collect your email address in order to communicate

-If at any time you would like to unsubscribe from receiving future emails, you can and we will promptly remove you from ALL correspondence.
+If at any time you would like to unsubscribe from receiving future emails, you can follow detailed unsubscribe instructions at the bottom of each email or you can contact us, and we will promptly remove you from ALL correspondence.

 Toll Free: 1-(855)-770-6660